The complete blood count and cardiovascular disease: analyses across six cohorts of 23,370 adults

 Objective

-We sought to define the relationships between the CBC and traditional CVD risk factors and their joint association with CVD endpoints in diverse adult populations.
+We sought to define the relationships between the CBC, traditional CVD risk factors, and common CVD biomarkers and their joint association with all-cause mortality and CVD.

 Methods

-We first examined the relationships between the CBC variables (directly and their principal components), traditional CVD risk factors, and mortality in NHANES (n=7843).
-Next, we validated and extended these findings to more refined CVD endpoints in five additional cohorts (n=15,527).
+We examined the relationships between the CBC, traditional CVD risk factors, and mortality in NHANES (n=7843).
+We validated and extended these findings to more refined CVD endpoints in five additional cohorts (n=15,527).

 Results

 We first examined the variance accounted for by common laboratory studies (lipid panel, HbA1c, hs-CRP, and basic metabolic panel) by traditional risk factors in NHANES.
-With the exception of hemoglobin (Hb)-related components, we found that traditional risk factors accounted for less than 20% of the variance in CBC values, similar to that of lipid parameters.
-Additionally, in the clinically adjusted model, the CBC was more strongly associated with all-cause mortality than the lipid panel or CRP (p<0.0001).
-Next, we validated and extended these findings across five additional longitudinal cohorts with a mean follow-up of 16 years to evaluate the association of individual CBC parameters and their principal components with refined CVD endpoints.
-In the fully adjusted meta-analyses across the five cohorts, several CBC components including the white blood cell (WBC) count, neutrophil (PMN) count, hemoglobin (Hb) level, and an integrated immune cell score, were associated with individual CVD endpoints and a composite CV endpoint (MACE3: incident stroke, MI, and revascularization) with standardized hazard ratios of 1.13 (p=0.002), 1.15 (p=0.0006), 0.82 (p<0.0001), and 2.16 (p<0.0001) respectively.
+Except for hemoglobin (Hb) components, we found that traditional risk factors accounted for less than 20% of the variance in the CBC, suggesting that the CBC provides unique information beyond traditional risk factors and CVD biomarkers.
+Additionally, the CBC was strongly associated with all-cause mortality (p<0.0001), even more than traditional CVD biomarkers (lipid panel, HbA1c, and CRP).
+We validated and extended these findings across five additional cohorts with a mean follow-up of 16 years and more refined CVD endpoints.
+In the fully adjusted analyses, several CBC components, including the white blood cell (WBC) count, neutrophil (PMN) count, Hb level, and an integrated immune cell score, were associated with individual CVD endpoints (incident stroke, MI, or revascularization) and a composite CV endpoint (MACE3) with standardized hazard ratios of 1.13 (p=0.002), 1.15 (p=0.0006), 0.82 (p<0.0001), and 2.16 (p<0.0001) respectively.

 Conclusion